 A happy place

 The psychology of the wise is vastly different from that of the worldly ignorant.
-As the Gita says: “The recollected mind is awake in the knowledge of the Atman which is dark night to the ignorant: the ignorant are awake in their sense-life which they think is daylight: to the seer it is darkness” (Bhagavad Gita 2:69).
+As the Gita says: “The man of restraint is awake in what is night for all beings.
+That in which all beings are awake is night for the sage who [truly] sees” (Bhagavad Gita 2:69).

 Once I was taken by a prison psychologist to meet a holy Carmelite nun.
 She had never left the monastic enclosure for nearly forty years, except once when she and the mother superior attended a conference of Carmelite nuns.
-She spoke to us sitting behind a grill.
-Since egotists cannot stop talking about themselves no matter where they are, or with whom, the psychologist began recounting in great detail about all the electric doors that he had to hear banging behind him when he went to work.
-When he finally stopped, I looked at the sister and said: “That may seem terrible to people in the world, but think how we would like it.”
-She agreed, but he was miffed because we did not feel sorry for him, but even envied him a bit.
-I was thinking vividly of how wonderful it had been when I sat in my tiny hut on the bank of the Ganges in holy Haridwar, happy in the thought that New Delhi with all its “stuff” was far away.
+She even spoke to us sitting behind a grill.
+Since egotists cannot stop talking about themselves no matter where they are, or with whom, the psychologist began recounting in great detail about all the electric doors that he had to hear banging behind him whenever he went to work in the prison.
+When he finally stopped, I looked at the sister and said: “That may seem terrible to people in the world, but think much how we would like it, for it would safeguard our solitude and quiet.”
+She agreed, but he was miffed because we did not feel sorry for him or even envy him a bit.
+I was thinking vividly of how wonderful it had been when I sat in my tiny hut on the bank of the Ganges in holy Hardwar, happy in the thought that New Delhi with all its “stuff” was far away.

 Next article in the Dhammapada for Awakening: The Thousands